History Detectives: Format

 When dealing with more recent history, the investigators will often try and contact people involved in certain events both in order to gain context and to verify the truth of an item's folk history.
 Generally the last interview will be abruptly ended before the audience can learn the final revelation.
 The investigator then returns to the person who brought them the case and informs them of what he has learned, including rolling clips of revealing statements from the final expert consulted.
 Occasionally the end of the segment will involve a "reward" of sorts.
 Sometimes this involves presenting the people who brought them the case with an item somehow related to the history of their item.
 Other times this will involve a meeting with a person who had produced or previously owned their item or, if that person is deceased, their relatives.
-For example, in a case where they were trying to track down the artist who had drawn a World War II POW's picture they found that the artist was deceased but they "reunited" the POW with the artist's son.
+For example, in a case where they are trying to track down the artist who had drawn a World War II POW's picture, they find that the artist was deceased but they "reunited" the POW with the artist's son.

 Between segments are interstitial material involving stock footage and one of the investigators giving narration that relates to the general topic which had been covered in the preceding segment.
-For example, a segment which dealt with desegregation in Major League Baseball, the interstitial material discussed the World War II service of several black ballplayers.
+For example, a segment which deals with desegregation in Major League Baseball, the interstitial material discussed the World War II service of several black ballplayers.

-The show only airs original episodes in the summer months.
-Reruns air in some areas of the country the rest of the year as well as on PBS World.
+The show only aired original episodes during the summer months.
+Reruns aired in some areas of the country the rest of the year, as well as on World.
 The sixth season in 2008 brought some changes including a new opening sequence.
 In the seventh season in 2009, Eduardo Pagan, a noted historian and author joined the detectives.
-In the ninth season in 2011, marked a change from regularly airing on Mondays to Tuesdays.
-The tenth season premiered on July 17, 2012 with another new opening sequence.
+The ninth season in 2011, marked a change from regularly airing on Mondays to Tuesdays.
+The tenth season premiered on July 17, 2012, with another new opening sequence.
 Also, the 10th-season premiere episode was their 100th of the series.

 In 2014, the show changed its name to "History Detectives: Special Investigations" and debuted a new format.
 Joining Zuberi and Cowan was historian Kaiama Glover.
 In contrast to previous seasons, each episode of "History Detectives: Special Investigations" focuses on a single subject such as the Austin "Servant Girl Annihilator", the Sultana disaster, or the death of band leader Glenn Miller.
 The three hosts investigate different aspects of the incident and then reunite for a final report.